What does a Boston Brace look like?

 - The second lot of exercises are those which you do while you are wearing the brace.
 These should be done as often as you can during the day as it’s these exercises, which will help your brace to be more effective in the treatment for your scoliosis.

 It is best to wear loose fitting clothes over the brace.
 Pants usually have to one to two sizes larger.
 Best to get pants with a elastic waistbands they tend to fit more easily.

 If you want any advice please contact me, I will be only too happy to help you.
 I have been in my brace for 6 years now, wearing it for 23 hours a day and I will tell you one thing it keeps you warm in the winter.

 Below are pictures of the brace I wore after surgery, The main difference in this one is that you fasten it at the front, I found it more difficult to bend in this but that could be down to the surgery.
 This brace is also worn up to six months after surgery depending on your situation.

-I am now trying a different back brace, you can see the pictures below.
+I am now trying a different back brace, you can see the pictures above.